wavefrontHQ/docs/pages/doc/alerts_faq.md

 ---
 ## Why Can't I View and Edit This Alert?

-By default, all users in Tanzu Observability (formerly known as VMware Aria Operations for Applications) can view all alerts.
+By default, all users in VMware Tanzu Observability (formerly known as VMware Aria Operations for Applications) can view all alerts.
 But permissions and access control affect this default.

   * You must have the **Alerts** permission to edit alerts.
 The [Alerts](permissions_overview.html) permission applies to all alerts **except** [ingestion policy](ingestion_policies.html) alerts.
     - Users with the **Alerts** permission can view, create, and modify alerts except ingestion policy alerts.